 Hiking: 14 miles, Elevation loss: -5,900'

-Important note: During summertime departures (typically late June to early September), hiking into the Grand Canyon requires an extra level of care, so our days typically begin with an alpine start (as early as 2am) in order to avoid hiking during the midday heat.
+Important note: There is a likelihood of high to extreme heat at any time, most likely from mid-May to mid-September.
+Hiking into the Grand Canyon when there is a heat advisory requires an extra level of care.
+Mitigation strategies include an alpine start (as early as 1am) to avoid hiking during the midday heat.
 Although waking at such an early hour can be challenging, it will quickly become apparent that a Grand Canyon trail sunrise is a more than ample reward.
-It?s a sunrise you will never forget!
-Our guides will keep you fully informed of each day?s schedule once your trip begins.
+It’s a sunrise you will never forget!
+Our guides will keep you fully informed of each day’s schedule once your trip begins.

 Hiking: 10 miles, Elevation gain: +4,300'

 For those interested in packing in a few additional hiking miles before our departure this morning, our guides will be waiting after breakfast to lead a short hike along the Rim Trail.
-While the elevation gain is minimal, the trail provides outstanding bird?s-eye views of the canyon and offers some perspective on the fantastic route we hiked during the previous two days.
-Those interested in relaxing and learning more about the natural history of the Grand Canyon (or doing some last-minute souvenir shopping) can spend the morning hours in Grand Canyon Village at the village?s museums and shops.
+While the elevation gain is minimal, the trail provides outstanding bird’s-eye views of the canyon and offers some perspective on the fantastic route we hiked during the previous two days.
+Those interested in relaxing and learning more about the natural history of the Grand Canyon (or doing some last-minute souvenir shopping) can spend the morning hours in Grand Canyon Village at the village’s museums and shops.
 We regroup at 11am and begin the drive back to Scottsdale, stopping for lunch in Flagstaff en route.
 We anticipate arriving in Scottsdale by 4pm.
-Please do not schedule a departing flight from Phoenix prior to 6:30pm this evening.
 Lunch included; breakfast on your own.

 Optional Hiking: Up to 3 miles, Elevation gain/loss: minimal; Van transfer: 4.5 hours